 Just when you thought you didn’t have to deal with blemishes anymore (high school is over, after all!), you end up with more than a few pesky pimples.
 The battle against acne can seem like a never-ending story for some of us.
 Whether you suffer from occasional zits, adult acne or constant breakouts, here are a few skincare tips that can help you get the clear, blemish-free skin you want.

 3.Try over-the-counter acne products – There are so many great products for acne-prone skin that don’t need a prescription.
-Check out this post on Best Acne-Fighting Products (mostly under $25 or less) that will help reduce inflammation, unclog pores, clear up those stubborn breakouts and even prevent any more unwanted zits from popping back up!
+Check out this post on Best Acne-Fighting Products (all under $20!) that will help reduce inflammation, unclog pores, clear up those stubborn breakouts and even prevent any more unwanted zits from popping back up!

 8.Use makeup sparingly – When you are trying to clear up your acne, avoid wearing foundation or blush to let your skin clear up faster.
 But if you do wear makeup, choose oil-free cosmetics, avoiding any creamy, heavy formulas and stick to light powder formulas.
 And don’t try anything new during a breakout, you never know how your skin will react to it!
 Here are a few more makeup tips to prevent acne breakouts.